NBA : The NBA could condense the 2020-21 season and that the stars are in Tokyo

 The possible start date of December 1 is less than two months after the possible final day of the NBA Finals, on October 12, which is an extremely short off season.

-However, starting so quickly would at least give the NBA a chance to end its regular season and playoffs ahead of the Tokyo 2020 Olympics, which have been postponed until next summer.
+However, starting so fast would at least give the NBA a chance to end its regular season and playoffs ahead of the Tokyo 2020 Olympics, which have been postponed until next summer.

-The Olympics are a huge television draw, and the NBA would not want the final rounds of the league playoffs, its exhibition event, to conflict with them.
+The Olympics are a huge television draw, and the NBA wouldn’t want the final rounds of the league playoffs, its exhibition event, to conflict with them.

-There is also the fact that the NBA had 108 international players on its rosters at the beginning of this season, with many of them in contention to represent their countries at the Olympics, in addition to the United States Team, current Olympic champion, with the NBA stars.

 If the NBA uses the same 177-day period to play the regular season it did this year, starting on December 1, the last day of the league will take place on Wednesday, May 26.

-So the start of the playoffs would begin after Saturday, May 29, and on the same 65 days that they were scheduled for this year’s playoffs, they would potentially end on Sunday, August 1, more than a week after the scheduled date for the start of the Tokyo Olympics, next on July 23.

-In recent seasons, the NBA has made a concerted effort to stay away from back-to-back games, and starting with the 2017-18 season, it completely eliminated the sets of four games over five nights from its schedule.
+Over the past few seasons, the NBA has made a concerted effort to stay away from consecutive games, and starting with the 2017-18 season, it completely eliminated sets of four games over five nights from its schedule.

 While the league has absolutely no intention of reintroducing four-in-five, there would have to be an increase in back-to-back to fit into the season before the Olympics, even if it eventually ends up condensing its schedule.